Skip to main content

 What These Cases Have in Common

-1. Real deadlines — Not "exploring data for fun" but "reviewer response due Friday"
+1. Real deadlines — Not "exploring data for fun" but "paper submission due Friday"

 2. Messy inputs — Data and code are never as clean as tutorials assume